adent11/Github-Sandbox/README.md

 ### Part 5 - Wheel
 For this assignment I designed the wheel of the caster.
 I learned that Onshape allows you to select all of the edges of a face to fillet or chamfer by only selecting the face.

+### Parts 6-9 Axle, Collar, Bearings
+For this assignment I designed the axle, adding a seperate part for the collar, then designed two bearings.
+I learned how convenient it is to make new parts in the same part studio in Onshape.